The Fatal Shore by Robert Hughes

 My Life Between Japan and America by Edwin O. Reischauer

-Made in Japan: Akio Morita and Sony by Akio Morita, with Edwin M. Reingold, by Mitsuko Shimomura
+Made in Japan: Akio Morita and Sony by Akio Morita, with Edwin M. Reingold and Mitsuko Shimomura

 Artful Partners: Bernard Berenson and Joseph Duveen by Colin Simpson